\"Writing.Com

 "Go!" we hollered together.

 I let Joey have a head start.
 I grinned as he took off running, giving it everything he had through the soft deep snow.
 He ran like a waddling goose with rubber boots on.
 Poor kid, he’d do anything to beat me just once.
-However, it was not going to be this day.
+However, it would not be this day.

 I took a deep breath, smelled the fresh crisp air, and then took off after him.
 I passed him laughing and even gave him a stiff straight arm knocking him to the snow.
 He yelled something, but I didn’t stop to listen.
 The cold air burned in my chest with each heavy breath, but I kept pumping my legs like a machine until I finally reached the top.